What is function as a service (FaaS)?

 Function as a service (FaaS) is a cloud computing model that enables cloud customers to develop applications and deploy functionalities and only be charged when the functionality executes.
 FaaS is often used to deploy microservices and may also be referred to as serverless computing.

-FaaS provides developers with the ability to run a single function, piece of logic or part of an application and only be charged when the code executes.
-Code is written into the developer end that triggers remote servers to execute the intended action.
+By comparison, FaaS provides developers with the ability to run one function, piece of logic or part or all of an application and only be charged when the code executes.
+Code is written into the developer end, and it triggers remote servers to execute the intended action.
 Unlike other cloud computing models that run on at least one server at all times, FaaS only runs when a function is conducted and then shuts down.

 Advantages of FaaS

 - Savings.
 FaaS can be cost-effective because developers spend more time writing app-specific code and less time handling the logistics required to manage servers.
 As a result, less time and money are spent managing infrastructure.

-- Allows applications to be scalable and independent rather than integrated within a larger platform
+- Scalability.
+Applications can be scaled independently rather than integrated within a larger platform.

-- Customers are billed solely based on amount of executed functionality, meaning money is never spent on inactive resources
+- Pay-per-use model.
+Customers are billed based on that amount of executed functionality, meaning money is never spent on inactive resources.

-- Features such as support, availability and fault tolerance are inherently included
+- Feature rich.
+Features such as support, availability and fault tolerance are inherently included.

 Disadvantages of FaaS